-The word in orange refer to clean and unclean.
-In the context it refers to clean and unclean food.
+The words in orange refer to clean and unclean.
+In the context, it refers to clean and unclean food.
 Earlier in the chapter it was stated that “he who is weak eats vegetables only“.
-The current verses are more specific and indicate that the problem relates to meat and wine (14:21).
+The current verses expand a bit and indicate that the dispute was about both meat and wine (14:21).
 Some people in that church believed that one should not eat meat because all meat is “unclean”.
 But Paul indicates that “nothing is unclean in itself” (14:14) and that “all things indeed are clean” (14:20).

 Paul is not saying that a person is physically harmed by eating meat.
-Rather, a person would harm himself spiritually by eating something which he thinks is unclean (contaminated).
-“Sin” (14:23) should be understood as anything that harms God’s creation.
+Rather, a person harms himself spiritually by eating something which he considers to be unclean (contaminated).
+“Sin” (14:23) should be understood as generically as anything that harms God’s creation.
 It would then be possible to argue that the “weak” brother might be tempted to follow the example of a “strong” Christian and eat food that has been offered to idols.
-But if he eats such food with doubt in his heart (14:23) because he believes that such food has been contaminated by idols, he might feel guilty and consequently lose faith.
+But if he eats such food with doubt in his heart (14:23), because he believes that such food has been contaminated by idols, he might feel guilty and suffer spiritually.

 “Rather determine this–not to put an obstacle or a stumbling block in a brother’s way” (14:13).